spotlightpa/poor-richard/content/news/2022-06-01-SPLCOVIDRESOURCEXX.md

 ## How do I find a COVID test?

 Most retail pharmacies carry at-home COVID tests.
-As of May 17, households may also order eight more free rapid tests from the federal government <a href="https://special.usps.com/testkits">through the U.S. Postal Service website</a>.

-If you’re looking for a PCR test, check with your local pharmacy, urgent care center, health clinic, doctor’s office, or hospital.
+If you’re looking for a PCR test, check with your local pharmacy, urgent care center, health clinic, doctor’s office, or hospital. <a href="https://www.hhs.gov/coronavirus/community-based-testing-sites/index.html">Find a community-based testing site near you here</a>.

 Some counties, like <a href="https://www.alleghenycounty.us/Health-Department/Resources/COVID-19/Information-on-COVID-19-Testing.aspx">Allegheny</a>, have partnered with COVID testing companies like <a href="https://book.curative.com/search#9/40.4624/-79.9443">Curative</a> to offer pop-up testing sites or mobile testing vans.
 The state health department also runs <a href="https://www.health.pa.gov/topics/disease/coronavirus/Pages/Public%20Testing.aspx">public testing sites in seven counties</a> that, as of mid-July, offer both PCR tests and rapid antigen tests.

+The U.S. Postal Service <a href="https://special.usps.com/testkits">suspended its free at-home test program</a> in early September.

 ## What should I do if I lose my vaccine card?